-The Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020 provides economic assistance to individuals who have faced income loss because of business shutdowns to curb the spread of the virus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020 provides economic assistance to individuals who are facing income loss because of business shutdowns to curb the spread of COVID-19.
+As part of the overall assistance plan, Federal Pandemic Unemployment Compensation (FPUC) provided an additional $600 weekly benefit for those receiving any amount of Florida Reemployment Assistance benefits.
+Although this benefit ended on July 31, 2020, Reemployment Assistance, Pandemic Unemployment Assistance (PUA), and Pandemic Emergency Unemployment Compensation (PEUC) benefits remain available.

-The Florida Department of Economic Opportunity announced in late April that self-employed and gig workers who applied before April 5 and were denied benefits should reapply, and their claims will be re-evaluated.
+The Florida Department of Economic Opportunity announced in late April that self-employed and gig workers who applied before April 5 but were denied benefits should reapply, and their claims will be re-evaluated.

-Gov. Ron DeSantis, by Executive Order 20-104, suspended the biweekly “actively seeking work” reporting requirement.
-As of April 16, claimants do not need to recertify every two weeks to receive Reemployment Assistance benefits.
+Gov. Ron DeSantis suspended the biweekly “actively seeking work” reporting requirement until September 2, 2020, so claimants do not need to recertify every two weeks to receive Reemployment Assistance benefits.

 To review account updates and claim Reemployment Assistance benefits, use the CONNECT portal.